cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 - <font color=red> Highly programmable </font>
   - CloudFront features can be customized for specific application requirements.
-  - integrates with <font color=red> Lambda@Edge </font> to run <font color=blue> custom code across AWS locations worldwide </font> to move complex application logic closer to users to improve responsiveness.
+  - integrates with <font color=red> Lambda@Edge </font> to run <font color=LightSlateBlue> custom code across AWS locations worldwide </font> to move complex application logic closer to users to improve responsiveness.
   - The CDN also supports integrations with other tools and automation interfaces for DevOps.
 It offers continuous integration and continuous delivery (CI/CD) environments.

 - <font color=red> Deeply integrated with AWS </font>